How to automatically identify your most important DNA matches

 In theory, if you have enough DNA relatives, you could list the start and end points of each of your segments on a particular chromosome, laying each out in a sequential manner with very little or no gaps in between any of them¹.
 Then you could do the same for each of your other chromosomes.
 Let’s say that all of your ancestors have been in the U.S. for several generations and that the families of your ancestors were typically large.
 It’s then fairly likely that you share each of your DNA segments with at least one other person on a major DNA matching website.

-I set out to make an algorithm that could not only produce a good approximation of the start and end points of segments for one homologue of each chromosome, but could optionally attempt to do so for a second homologue.
-The results of the optional second phase would be two lists of starting points, end points, and match names.
-One list would ideally correspond to the paternal homologue and the other to the maternal homologue.
-If just the first phase of the program is run, the result would be one list that consists of matches from one of your parents — the one for whom you don’t have sequenced DNA.
+I set out to make an algorithm that could not only produce a good approximation of the start and end points of segments for one homologue (say, paternal) of each chromosome, but could optionally attempt to do so for the other homologues (maternal).
+The output would be two lists of starting points, end points, and match names.
+If one of your parents has had their DNA genotyped and you use your own phased kit to substitute for the other parent, then you would run just the first phase of the program.
+The result in that case would be one list that consists of matches from one of your parents—the one for whom you don’t have sequenced DNA.

 My primary goal for this program was to get the segment start and end points right.
 It would be nice to know, secondarily, that a large portion of the segments in one of the output lists from Phase 2 belong particular homologue, but there is no way to identify maternal and paternal homologues based on the information that DNA-testing companies can currently give you.
 Luckily for me, I was able to use my mother’s DNA relatives for the input data and check the results against both of my maternal grandparents’ matches.